chicks-net/google-plus-posts-dumper/README.md

 ## Status

-It is just the rust/cargo helloworld, but there will be more commits RSN...
+It processes command line arguments and verifies that the directories are there and laid out as expected.